ioccc-src/winner/bugs.md

 major debugging and to make it work one might need to have a deep understanding of the ELF format.

+# 2002

+There was no IOCCC in 2002.

+# 2003

+There was no IOCCC in 2003.

 # 2004

 ## [2004/burley](2004/burley/burley.c) ([README.md](2004/burley/README.md))

-### Status: known bug - please help us fix
+## STATUS: known bug - please help us fix

-This entry did not compile with clang but [Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed this problem.
-He notes however that prior to (with gcc) and after the fix (gcc, clang) it does not work: it allows input of the bet and then it prints the hand but it does not do anything with your next move.
-He provides the following notes:
+[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed this to compile with clang.
+He notes however that both prior to the fix (with gcc) and after the fix (gcc, clang) it does not work: it allows input of the bet but after it prints the hand it does not do anything with your next move.
+Cody provided the following notes and tips (including possible reasons it doesn't work):

 0. Originally the `jmp_buf` was just an `int p[4][1000]`.
 1. The `setjmp.h` header file was not included so the calls to `longjmp()` had not only the wrong number of arguments but also implicitly returned int when it actually returns void.
 This means that the comma operator had to be used to get the binary expressions to work.
 It might be this is part of the problem.
+It's possible that actually changing this introduced it to not work as some old entries actually use invalid prototypes and work but changing them to use the proper prototype breaks them.
 2. Another possible problem is the abuse of `setjmp()` and `longjmp()` which is known to be a problem, at least as he interprets it in his tired head (and less experience with `longjmp`).
 In particular:
 > The longjmp() routines may not be called after the routine which called the
 > setjmp() routines returns.
+See also the NOTES section of the linux man pages for `setjmp(3)` and `longjmp(3)`.
-3. The main() originally returned a call to main() which appeared to be an infinite recursion at least as it was; now it returns a call to poke() which has the same number and type of args (1, `char *`) that main() had.
+3. The main() originally returned a call to main() which appeared to be an infinite recursion at least as it was; now it returns a call to poke() (since it's a poker game) which has the same number and type of args (1, `char *`) that main() originally had.
 This appears to not be an infinite recursion but I might be reading it wrong.
 Changing it to not return itself and the same problem occurs so perhaps this is not the problem.
+It's possible that the initial call to the `poke()` function is incorrect.
+4. It might be that the requirement of the comma operator in modern compilers is a problem.
+Perhaps some instances of `,1` should be `,0`?
+That seems plausible as they are often used with the `&&` operator.
-4. As well main() had only one arg, a `char *`, and there was a (seemingly) needless cast to `char *` from gets().
+5. As well main() had only one arg, a `char *`, and there was a (seemingly) needless cast to `char *` from gets().
 This cast remains in the code however.
-5. The code no longer uses `gets()` but `fgets()`; this is not the problem however.
+6. The code no longer uses `gets()` but `fgets()`; this is not the problem however.

 ## [2004/gavin](2004/gavin/gavin.c) ([README.md](2004/gavin//README.md))

-### Status: Compiled executable crashes - please help us fix
+## STATUS: compiled executable crashes - please help us fix
+## STATUS: doesn't work with some platforms - please help us fix

 Segmentation fault will occur in some systems.
 For instance on macOS with the arm64 chip: